dunyuliu/academicKeywordHavester/README.md

 # academicKeywordHavester
-Gather stats of references to software/author from Google Scholar
+Harvest stats of publiations from an author or citing a software from Google Scholar.

 ## Installation
 ```